Why we want to be the rehumanising platform for a healthier marketplace

 Let’s get existential for a minute.

-Rapid technological advancement, global economic interdependence and growing awareness of environmental systems.
+Rapid technological advancement, global economic interdependence and environmental systems.

 Complexification is at the heart of fragility in our systems, societies and governance.